markt-de/puppet-proftpd/README.md

 You may want to use the `$options` parameter to overwrite default configuration options or build a ProFTPD configuration from scratch.
 There are few things you need to know:

 * `sections`: ProFTPD's configuration uses a number of &lt;sections&gt;.
-You create a new section by specifying a hash, the module's erb template will to the rest for you.
+You create a new section by specifying a hash, the module's erb template will do the rest for you.
 This works for special cases like &lt;IfDefine X&gt; too.
 * `ROOT`: To add items to the root of the ProFTPD configuration, use this namespace.

 ### Parameters